 - In 2016, we greatly expanded the rehabilitation therapy space at Seattle Children’s hospital campus.
 The new facility includes 4,000 square feet of indoor space, 1,500 square feet of outdoor space and equipment the right size for working with growing children.

-- Our therapists offer specialized care that families typically cannot find in the community, such as feeding therapy, complete decongestive therapy for lymphedema, constraint-induced therapy to improve arm function, aquatic therapy and art therapy.
+- Our therapists offer specialized care that families typically cannot find in the community, such as feeding therapy, complete decongestive therapy for lymphedema, constraint-induced therapy to improve arm function and custom hand splinting.